Colin-b/pyxelrest/README.rst

 Known issues
 ------------

-- On Excel restart, plugin is sometimes not available.
+- On starting Excel with a xlsx file, addin might be deactivated.
+    - Workaround for now is to manually reactivate the addin